bluekvirus/Stage.js/implementation/themes/README.md

 3. img/
 ------
-(this is where the images go, only export the sprites and css when build)
+(this is where the images go, use themeprep tool to combine them into css-sprite)
-	- use 'glue' and /tools/iconprep to resize and concat into css sprites (with .css or .less icon class files)

 4. css/